SoftwareAG/c8y-docs/src/documents/guides/concepts/applications.html.md

 Backwards compatibility for all REST APIs is guaranteed, while backward compatibilities for JavaScript APIs are not.
 We try to keep the JavaScript incompatibilities to a minimum, there are cases where they will happen.
 Therefore new application versions might cause older versions of the plugins to fail.

 However, this is taken care by automatically by the previous mentioned mechanism to copy subscribed applications.
-For example, if a user adds a plugin to the builtin application ‚ÄúCockpit Version 2.0‚Äù, then the application is copied.
-That means that the application is ‚Äúfreezed‚Äù.
+For example, if a user adds a plugin to the builtin application ìCockpit Version 2.0î, then the application is copied.
+That means that the application is ìfreezedî.
 Updates of the Cockpit application will not be automatically available in the copied version.
 This ensures that the added plugin will work successfully.
 And because of the compatibility of the REST API the copied version is ensured to work also for the new backend version.

 ## Migration